VerdommeMan/Spcall/README.md

 Few caveats though:
 - Since I was unable to use `table.pack`, I wasn't able to preserve holes when returning from pcall, so when that behaviour is wanted I suggest you pack the tuple before you return it.
 - As you can see from the code example for `module.pcall`, the order of the print statements isn't exactly the same as it would ve been with pcall.
 This is due to fact that I can't resume the the thread immediately because the budget has't been reset yet.
 Instead it resumes it on the next step.

+#### `(bool, str | any, ...any)` module.tpcall(func: func, ...: any)

+When it doesn't catch an error it behaves the exactly same as `module.pcall` including the caveats.
+When it does error instead it returns a stacktrace with the error msg.
+This exists because originaly I was using `coroutine.resume` to recreate stacktraces when it had errored.
+But `coroutine.resume` doesn't catch errors when you yield within it because it doesn't support continuations.
+So this is a solution towards that.

 ## Other
 - It works in Deffered and supports continuations.